 3. Create an amazing CV

 A good CV goes a long way so it’s really worth putting some time into building the best CV possible.
 If you don’t have any teaching experience, then employers are going to be looking for transferable skills and these are found in all jobs.
 A TEFL employer will be particularly interested in evidence of good communication skills so make sure to demonstrate those.
 Pro-tip: always research the employer and tailor your CV to that specific position.
-Sending one CV to all employers might seem like the easy option but if you tailor your CV, you’re more likely to stand out!
+Sending one CV to all employers might seem like the easy option but if you tailor your CV, you’re more likely to stand out and land the job!
+It’s definitely worth the initial effort, trust us!

 Need help putting together your TEFL CV?
-Visit LoveTEFL’s learning hub.
+Visit our ‘Perfect your CV‘ blog post for more info.

 4. Apply for TEFL jobs